-During an emergency/crisis event, foodservices and dining may be impacted, requiring the care community to consider the minimum preparedness needed to maintain essential services.
-This plan addresses care community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.
+During an emergency/crisis event, foodservices and dining may be impacted, requiring the community to consider the minimum preparedness needed to maintain essential services.
+This plan addresses community considerations for operational/departmental specific needs in concert with the Foodservice & Dining Emergency Response Plan Resource Guide.

-In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the care community will have considered:
+In the preparation for essential foodservice delivery needed in the event of a reduction in power, water, natural disaster, fire, flood, and/or insufficient resources, the community will have considered:

-Emerge ency Plan that includes
+Emerg ency Plan that Includes

 Up to date names, phone numbers, and email addresses for disaster-support organizations and

 for all team members for fan out lists

 Food and water for three to seven days

 Disposable dishes and utensils for three to seven days

-Director of Dietary services in collaboration with the Executive Director and Incident Manager
+A Contact Plan defining who will make decisions about food services and dining created by the Director of Dietary services in collaboration with the Executive Director and Incident Manager

+.,

+Staffing plan

-Generator power supply
+Generator power supply Emergency supply list (see below)

 Emergency supply list (see below)

 Suggested Three-Day Emergency Menu Supplies

 Prepared assorted juices (nine meals)

-,,
+Bread, crackers, jelly (four meals and snacks)

 Graham crackers, cookies (two meals and snacks)

 Canned fruit/pudding (six meals)

 Canned chicken, tuna, salmon (two meals)

 Canned pork and beans (one meal)

 Canned pickled beets or vegetable salad (two meals)

 Puréed meats, vegetables, fruits (nine meals)

-Canned meals for individual diets at the care community (i.e. gluten free, allergies)
+Canned meals for individual diets at the community (i.e. gluten free, allergies)

-Special l Products
+Specia l Products

-• Tube-feeding supplies (three to seven days)
+Tube-feeding supplies (three to seven days)

-Special supplies (tiffee to sever days) Special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.
+Special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.

-special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.

-Items F Required for Emergency Plan Include
+Items I Required for Emergency Plan Include

 A hand grinder for consistency modified food (required if no electricity)

 A manual can opener

 Disposable plates, cups and plastic ware

-Garbage bags

 Scissors

-Other Items to Consider
+Other I Other Items to Consider

 Lanterns

 Flashlights

 Battery-powered radio

 Extra batteries

 Alcohol pads

 Hand sanitizer

 Food-safe disinfecting wipes

 Backup calibrated thermometers

 Matches/lighters

 Lunch bags

 Water containers

 Hand mixer

 Markers

 Tape

 Labels

+Lubels

-Loss of Water
+Loss of · Water

 Use backup water supply

 Coordinate for water replenishment as required

 Adjust menu to foods and fluids that do not require water for preparation

 Communicate loss of water and possible changes to menu to residents, families, and staff

 through verbal and written means

 Use disposable dishes and utensils

+·

-Re-evaluate daily and adjust as needed
+J Re-evaluate daily and adjust as needed

 Loss of Power

 Identify generator powered appliances and equipment; adjust as needed

 Review menus and adjust to prepared menu items as appropriate

 Communicate loss of power and impact to residents, families, and staff

-communicate ross of power and impact to residents, families, and starr
+J Communicate loss of power and impact to residents, families, and stan

 Loss of Kitchen or Reduced Production (Fire, Flood, Staffing Loss or Other)

 Short term food service strategy: ordering in from local restaurants, community services, etc.

-Long term food service strategy: identify backup kitchen service to prepare menu/snacks
+Long term food service strategy: ordering in Front local restaurants, community services, etc.

-Determine transportation to the care community that maintains temperatures from preparation
+Determine transportation to the community that maintains temperatures from preparation to

-J to service
+J service

 Implement disposable dishes and utensils

-· · · · · · · · · · · · · · · · · · ·

 Collaborate with Executive Director/Incident Manager for ongoing planning

 Communication of food and dining plans when initiated, upon changes, etc. to residents,

-families, and staff
+J families, and staff

-Dologo tion of Bosidants (Fuggustion)
+families, and stan

-tion of Residents (Evacuation)
+Reloca tion of Residents (Evacuation)

 Menus (printed and/or electronic)

 Resident lists with food preferences, nutritional risk and needs

 Staff contact lists and schedules

 Transport 3 days' emergency food supply and emergency supplies

 If unable to transport, borrow emergency food supply and emergency supplies from sister site

-to evacuation site
+٠ to evacuation site